User’s API

 inline explicit SystemdSink(SystemdSinkConfig config = SystemdSinkConfig{})

 Constructs a SystemdSink with the given configuration.
-This constructor initializes the systemd connection using openlog().
+This constructor stores the configuration used when sending log messages to systemd.

 Parameters: